john-warner/Modstache/README.md

  If an assignment is made with an array, then the DOM element and children are duplicated for each entry in the array.
 Each array entry is used as the model for the new elements.

-To use the SStache library, include SStache.js or SStache.min.js file:
+To use the Modstache library, include Modstache.js or Modstache.min.js file:

  ```javascript
    <script src="Modstache.min.js"></script>